sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 11. In prosody, in poeties and poetry, in logicand grammar and such other things, and in relation to all that constitutes the peculiarvalue of (all) the (various) arts: the science of computation is held in high esteem.

-12. In relation to the movements of the sun and other heavenly bodies, in connection with eclipses and the conjunctions of planets, and in connection with the [*tripraṡna*](# "The tripraṡna is the name of a chapter in Sanskrit astronomical works; andthe fact that it deals with three questions is responsible for that name.
-The questions dealt with are Dik (direction), Daśā (position) and Kāla (time) appertaining to the planets and other heavenly bodies.")and the course of the moon - indeed in all these (connections) it is utilised
+12. In relation to the movements of the sun and other heavenly bodies, in connection with eclipses and the conjunctions of planets, and in connection with the *tripraṡna*[^175], Daśā (position) and Kāla (time) appertaining to the planets and other heavenly bodies.")and the course of the moon - indeed in all these (connections) it is utilised

+[^175]: "The tripraṡna is the name of a chapter in Sanskrit astronomical works; andthe fact that it deals with three questions is responsible for that name.
+The questions dealt with are Dik (direction

 13-14.
 The number, the diameter and the perimeter of islands, oceans and mountains; the extensive dimensions of the rows of habitations and halls belonging to the inhabitants of the (earthly) world, of the interspace (between the worlds), of the world of light, and of the world of the gods; (as also the dimensions of those belonging) to the dwellers in hell : and (other) miscellaneous measurements of all sorts - all these are made out by means of computation.